csuarez00/CIS-11-Bubble-Sort-Project/README.md

+</> Markdown
-CIS-11 Bubble Sort Sorcerers (LC-3 Assembly)<br>
+CIS-11 Bubble Sort Sorcerers (LC-3 Assembly)
-A Bubble Sort Algorithm built using LC-3 Assembly language that accepts 8 integers inputted by the user, sorting them in ascending order, and displaying sorted results.<br>
+A Bubble Sort Algorithm built using LC-3 Assembly language that accepts 8 integers inputted by the user, sorting them in ascending order, and displaying sorted results.
-Live Demo<br>
+Live Demo
-Program is run using LC-3 Simulator.<br>
+Program is run using LC-3 Simulator.
 ________________________________________
 <a id="table-of-contents"></a>
-## Table of Contents <br>
+## Table of Contents
+</> Markdown
-•	General Information<br>
+•	General Information
-•	Technologies Used<br>
+•	Technologies Used
-•	Features<br>
+•	Features
-•	Screenshots<br>
+•	Screenshots
-•	Setup<br>
+•	Setup
-•	Usage<br>
+•	Usage
-•	Project Status<br>
+•	Project Status
-•	Room for Improvement<br>
+•	Room for Improvement
-•	Acknowledgements<br>
+•	Acknowledgements
-•	Contact<br>
+•	Contact
 ________________________________________
-General Information<br>
+General Information
-This project was developed for CIS 11 as a team assignment focused on implementing Bubble Sort in LC-3 Assembly Language.<br>
+This project was developed for CIS 11 as a team assignment focused on implementing Bubble Sort in LC-3 Assembly Language.
 Problem Solved
 Efficiently sorting data is a common requirement.
 This helps to demonstrate how a sorting algorithm can be implemented in assembly.
 Purpose